-If you needcentral air conditioningor have anotherspecial housing request, please refer to the Special Housing Request process.
+If you need central air conditioning or have another special housing request, please refer to the Special Housing Request Process.
 You will need to submit the special housing request form and medical documentation to the Office of Disability Services.
 You will be notified by the Office of Disability Services on the status of your request.

-For requests to usewindow air conditioner units, please refer to the college’s Air Conditioner Policy.
-You will need to upload medical documentation though the PyraMed Health Portal to support your request for use of a window AC unit toHealth Services.
-You will be notified by the Office of Residential Services when your request has been approved to use window air conditioner unit.
+For requests to use window air conditioner units, please refer to the college’s Air Conditioner Policy.
+You will need to upload medical documentation though the PyraMed Health Portal to support your request for use of a window AC unit to Health Services.
+You will be notified by Housing & Residence Life when your request has been approved to use window air conditioner unit.

 Health Services is located in the Life Sports Center, 1st floor.
 Services are offered to any full-time traditional Muhlenberg College student who has a completed Muhlenberg College Health Form on file.

 Students receiving allergy injections may bring the serum and current schedules to Health Services where the serum will be stored and administered in accordance with the schedule provided by their physicians.
 Injections are administered only during the physician hours of Health Services.
 A nominal fee is charged for the injection.
-Other services may be arranged through discussion with the Director of Health Services.

 Within the city limits of Allentown, transportation may be arranged for freshmen students by contacting the Health Center staff, who will then coordinate transportation through Campus Safety for off-campus appointments.
 The College requires transportation be scheduled at least 48 business hours in advance.
 Transportation is available Mon – Friday 10am – 4pm only.